 Check out our frequently asked questions below for more information.

 Booking is open

 From the 6 June you will need to book to visit the Reuse and Recycling Centres

 Traffic management system

 Summer opening hours (8am – 6:45pm) are now in effect.

-We have an ODD and EVEN number plate system in place to help manage traffic and reduce queuing.
-This means you can only visit the Recycling Centres on certain days depending on your vehicle number plate.
+The Reuse and Recycling Centres are open with an odd and even number plate system in place to help manage traffic and reduce queuing.
+This means you can only visit the Recycling Centres on certain days depending on the last number in your vehicle’s number plate.

 If the last number of your vehicle number plate is 0, 2, 4, 6 or 8 this is an even number plate.